pfortune/AWS-DevOps-Automation/README.md

 ## Project Overview

 - Utilises Python 3 and the Boto3 library to interact with AWS services.
-- Automatically creates and launches an Amazon Linux 2023 EC2 nano instance.
+- Automates the launch of an Amazon Linux (latest available) EC2 nano instance.
 - Configures security groups and tags for easy management and security.
 - Installs and starts a web server (Apache by default) that displays instance metadata.
-- Sets up an S3 bucket for static website hosting, uploads content, and makes a website accessible.
+- Configures an S3 bucket for static website hosting, enabling content uploads and public access.
 - Opens a browser to show the newly deployed EC2 instance and S3 static website URLs.
+- Facilitates enhanced EC2 instance monitoring with an included `monitoring.sh` script and SSH-based automation.
+- Integrates with AWS CloudWatch to list metrics, retrieve metric data, and manage alarms.
-- Includes a `monitoring.sh` script for enhanced monitoring of the EC2 instance.
+- Utilises a configuration file (config.ini) for customisation.

 ## Prerequisites